Broadoak Primary School

 Year Six

-If you have a child in year 6, at the end of key stage 2, they will take national curriculum tests in English reading, English grammar, punctuation and spelling and mathematics.
+If you have a child in year 6, at the end of key stage 2, they will take National Curriculum tests in English reading, English grammar, punctuation and spelling and mathematics.

 The tests help measure the progress pupils have made and identify if they need additional support in a certain area.
 The tests are also used to assess schools’ performance and to produce national performance data.
 The key stage 2 tests will be taken on set dates and we encourage you to avoid taking your child out of school during this period.
-At the end of the summer term you will receive test results for:
+At the end of the summer term, you will receive test results for:

 • English grammar, punctuation and spelling